Krazete/ailog/SUPPLEMENTARY.md

 ### Voice Acting

 Kizuna AI's voice model, Kasuga Nozomi, had a voice acting role in Granbelm shortly after AI Party 2019.
-(I don't know if voicing a minor character constitutes enough reason to be too busy for YouTube, but I'll count it as one reason.)
+(I don't know if voicing a minor character constitutes enough reason to be too busy for YouTube, but I'll count it.)

 ### Official Statements